eik-lib/renovate-presets/README.md

 ### Top level modules

-Top modules is publicly facing modules.
-This is modules which others will use as a dependency.
+Top level modules are publicly facing modules.
+These are modules that other external modules and projects will use as a dependency.

 Top modules has its dependencies updated once a week.